sokorototo/shatter/README.md

 const Y: isize = -200;

 fn main() {
-   // define region
+   // define root region
-   let arena = BoundingBox::new(X, Y, WIDTH, HEIGHT);
+   let root = BoundingBox::new(X, Y, WIDTH, HEIGHT);

-   // define Nodes
+   // define intersections
-   let mut nodes = [
+   let mut areas = [
       Node::new(0, 0, Some((550, 210))),
       Node::new(75, 150, Some((25, 30))),
       Node::square(400, 400, Some(100)),